 This Commission and Association on Nobility was established in January 2008 to unite and honor in its membership those persons who represent the contemporary Nobility which remains latent but hidden in the shadows.
 This Association is based on the ideals of chivalry, nobility, aristocracy and for the Defense of International Nobility.
 It also includes a number of Honorary Members.
 It was founded by Don Salvatore Ferdinando Antonio Caputo.

-Similar to all nobility associations, today, Membership in the Commission (TICAN) is open to all descendants of the nobility, regardless of their nationality, religion or political affiliation, as long as they support the activities of The International Commission and Association on Nobility.
+Membership in the Commission (TICAN) is open to all descendants of the nobility, regardless of their nationality, religion or political affiliation, as long as they support the activities of The International Commission and Association on Nobility.
 Some members of the TICAN are descendants of the most ancient nobility and have taken a very great interest in the activities of the Commission; amongst its many chivalric and heraldic interests.

 Speaking of genealogy, nobility and chivalry today seems almost anachronistic even if it shows interest of particular importance due to historical and cultural sensitivity towards the best traditions of consciousness to live the cult of lineage, feelings of honor, duty and the country, though all this has almost lost its memory in an era in which ideals and values seem definitely confused.The Commission, lover of history, is an organization devoted to the preservation and promotion of the monarchical system of government and the principle of monarchy and to promote and defend the theory of monarchy as a superior governmental form.